EdoardoLaGreca/scrtp/doc/protocol.md

  - the acknowledgement flag is set to 0
  - the key is `ack`
  - the value is made of the key and the index of the packet to acknowledge, separated by a space character.

+[TODO how much time should pass before sending again the packet that requires an acknowledgement?]

 ### Index